Wedrix/watchtower-symfony-bundle/README.md

 * `cache_schema` - whether to cache the schema.
 This improves the performance but may be annoying in development since it necessitates clearing the cache whenever you make changes to the schema.
 * `debug` - whether to send debug information to the client.
 Most of the time, this should only be enabled in development environments but the configuration is exposed for those who want to take their chances debugging production environemnts.
 * `context` - this allows you access any service in the container in plugins using the Node::context() method.
 The service key can be any name of your choosing but the value should be the service id.
 For example: `entity_manager: 'doctrine.orm.entity_manager'`.

+# Available Commands

+* `watchtower:plugins:add` - used to generate the boilerplate for plugins.
+Kindly view the [Watchtower documentation](https://github.com/Wedrix/watchtower#plugins) for more info on plugins.
+* `watchtower:scalar-type-definitions:add` - used to generate the boilderplate for scalar type definitions.
+Kindly view the [Watchtower documentation](https://github.com/Wedrix/watchtower#scalar-type-definitions) for more info on scalar type definitions.
+* `watchtower:schema:generate` - used to generate the GraphQL schema file based on the Doctrine schema.
+* `watchtower:plugins:list` - lists all the configured plugins.
+Kindly view the [Watchtower documentation](https://github.com/Wedrix/watchtower#plugins) for more info on plugins.
+* `watchtower:scalar-type-definitions:list` - lists all the configured scalar type definitions.
+Kindly view the [Watchtower documentation](https://github.com/Wedrix/watchtower#scalar-type-definitions) for more info on scalar type definitions.
+* `watchtower:schema:update` - used to update the GraphQL schema file based on the current Doctrine schema.